colemickens/nixcfg/README.md

 # nixcfg

+TODO: turn aznew.nix into something that can be used with an existing blank image
+   - or can be used to press a flat VHD that can be uploaded and used

+   - make GCE image? (free BW in, free BW to google drive)
+   - then I only pay BW to download and watch, or 2x for Azure to transcode

 NixOS Configuration for Cole Mickens's machines.

 This repository is used for reproducably\* building the entirety of my computing existence.
 This includes my laptop, Azure VM, and any containers I happen to be using.